Influencer Marketing in the Digital Age

 Influencers are often pitched by smaller brands to make a post for around $50- $100, which can become obvious and reduce their credibility.

-“Anything as an influencer should be easy, because it should speak to not only your brand but also to your heart,” said GIT Mom.
+“Anything as an influencer should be easy, because it should speak to not only your brand but also to your heart,” Heidelberger said.

 However, while it’s important that influencers know how to say no to brands, it’s also important that they keep the door open.